Welcome to The American Legion and Great Bridge Post 280

 The following are some of our programs:

 Post 280 sponsors a Youth Junior Shooting Sports Team.
 They are called The Ravens.
 Contact William (Joe) Pocan via the post 757-547-2120 for more info or if you have a youngster that is interrested in the Youth Shooting Program.

-For 2014, Post 280 will be sponsoring 1 Junior Youth Baseball Team.
+For 2016, Post 280 sponsored 1 Senior Youth and 1 Junior Youth Baseball Team.

 Post 280 supports the Junior ROTC programs for two Chesapeake schools.

 Post 280 sponsors a Law and Order evening to honor the Chesapeake Police Departments - Patrolman of the Year, Chesapeake Sheriff Departments - Deputy of the Year, Fire Department/EMT - Officer of the Year, and Virginia State Police - Division 5, Trooper of the Year.

 Post 280 host a Thanksgiving Dinner for the veterans of the local Veterans Hospitals and the Virginia Beach Veterans Home veterans - usually 50 very hungry veterans from the Vietnam to the Persian Gulf Wars.
 If you want to see the look of pure bliss, come see these veterans dig into a Thanksgiving Dinner.
 The cook can always use some help.

 Post 280 has a very active Services Officer who can help with almost any Veterans Affairs problem.
 His contact info is above.